Logan Wu

 Burnet Institute

-- Mapping data processes to convey information to contractors, regulatory bodies, and other stakeholders
+- Mapping data processes to convey information to contractors, regulatory bodies, and management

-- Developing algorithms for data processing and analysis
+- Developing systems and algorithms for data processing and analysis

 Analytics Lead